ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ### 4. Power on the device {#4-power-on-the-device}

-The Ubuntu OS will boot up in less than one minute but **you will need to wait approximately 10 minutes** in order to allow the script to perform the necessary tasks to turn the device into an Ethereum node and reboot the Raspberry.
+The Ubuntu OS will boot up in less than one minute but **you will need to wait approximately 10 minutes** in order to allow the script to perform the necessary tasks to turn the device into an Cloiinkcoin node and reboot the Raspberry.

 Depending on the image, you will be running: